Christine Elise

-Christine Elise McCarthy (born February 12, 1965), professionally known as Christine Elise, is an American film and television actress.
-She is best known for her roles as Emily Valentine in Beverly Hills, 90210 and BH90210 and Kyle in the Child's Play franchise, first appearing in Child's Play 2 (1990) and reprising the role in Cult of Chucky (2017) and the Syfy series Chucky (2021–present).
+Christine Elise McCarthy, professionally known as Christine Elise, is an American film and television actress.
+She is best known for her roles as Emily Valentine in Beverly Hills, 90210 and BH90210, and Kyle in the Child's Play franchise, first appearing in Child's Play 2 (1990) and reprising the role in Cult of Chucky (2017) and the Syfy series Chucky (2021–2024).